-By Emily Cooking with your kids is a great way to spend extra time together around the holidays, and it's also a natural way to encourage them to eat more vegetables and other healthy foods.
+By Emily Cooking with your kids is a great way to spend extra time together around the holidays.
+It's also a natural way to encourage them to try new foods and expand their palates.
 The trick is to find tasks that are not only safe* but also actually achievable and helpful.
-Here is a short … Continue reading Task Ideas for Petite Chefs (ages 2+) for Holiday Meals
+Here is a short list … Continue reading Task Ideas for Petite Chefs (ages 2+) for Holiday Meals

 By Emily This Thanksgiving, I have decided to invite my kids, ages five and two, to be the sous chefs.
 We had a little impromptu practice session yesterday, and it went way better than I expected.
 In fact, I think this holiday represents a major turning point for us, and it can for you and … Continue reading Calling All Kids into the Kitchen This Thanksgiving